profsmith89/ctps/_sources/chap13.md

 With the second task understood, we turn to the third, which asks that we translate the error message that the Python interpreter produced into the one we want our user to see.
 To do this, we must: (1) recognize the patterns the interpreter uses in its error message; (2) grab the important data in these patterns that we want to use in our rewritten error message; and then (3) produce our error message with these data.

 Recognizing and exploiting patterns is a huge piece of computational thinking.
-We've already seen the power of patterns when we turned a divide-and-conquer problem into a recursive procedure.
+We've seen the power of patterns when we turned a divide-and-conquer problem into a recursive procedure.
 Here are a few other examples of applications that use pattern matching:

 * If your job requires you to use computers to process data, you'll use a wide variety of tools built by computer scientists to find and exploit the patterns in your data (e.g., in physical, biological, or financial data).
 * If you want your application to converse with a human, you'll use natural-language tools that exploit the patterns found in human languages.